About the Pharmaceutical Schedule

 - The price and subsidy (the amount that it is funded for) for each medicine

 - Any rules or limits on access to funding for specific medicines or groups of medicines

-- The list of DHB hospital devices with national contracts.
+- The list of Te Whatu Ora hospital medical devices with national contracts.

 What the Schedule won’t tell you